missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 print(baz)
 ```

 Static analysis tools can catch both these issues.
-We run [`pyflakes`](https://pypi.org/project/pyflakes) on the code and get errors related to those issues. [`mypy`](http://mypy-lang.org/) is another tool that can detect type checking issues.
-Here, `bar` is first an `int` and it's then casted to a `float` so `mypy` will warn is about the error.
+When we run [`pyflakes`](https://pypi.org/project/pyflakes) on the code and get errors related to those issues. [`mypy`](http://mypy-lang.org/) is another tool that can detect type checking issues.
+Here, `bar` is first an `int` and it's then casted to a `float` so `mypy` will warn us about the error.
 Note that all these issues were detected without actually having to run the code.
 In the shell tools lecture we covered [`shellcheck`](https://www.shellcheck.net/) which is a similar tool for shell scripts.